 - Standing water on the floor

 - Excessive condensation on the windows, floors and walls

 - Floor paint and wallpaper peel off

 If you find any of these signs in your basement, that means there’s most likely moisture.
-Let’s discuss six common causes and how we can fix them.
+Let’s discuss six common basement water problems and how we can fix them.

 1. Foundation Cracks

 Cracks in your foundation will almost assuredly lead to water entering through those cracks, resulting in basement moisture.
 There are a few ways that cracks are created in your foundation – ironically, water is a major reason that cracks are formed!
 Another reason being floor joists that are not connected to the foundation walls properly.
 This allows walls to move and create cracks, allowing water to seep through.